gbdev/pandocs/content/Memory_Map.md

 On CGB revisions 0-D, this area is a unique RAM area, but is masked with a revision-specific value.

-On CGB revision E, it returns the high nybble of the lower address byte twice, e.g. FFAx returns AA, FFBx returns BB, and so forth.
+On CGB revision E, AGB, AGS, and GBP, it returns the high nybble of the lower address byte twice, e.g. FFAx returns AA, FFBx returns BB, and so forth.